 The Club Med Punta Cana is an all-inclusive resort with some seriously fancy features.
 Situated just 10 minutes from the airport, the resort offers a circus school from the legends themselves, Cirque du Soleil.
 The stunning playground has five zones for creative play and adrenaline-packed stunts (all held to the highest health and safety standards, of course), where children can spend their vacation learning how to become performers and acrobats on flying trapezes, use aerial silks, jump on bungee trampolines, and more.
 Plus, even if acrobatics aren’t your thing, guests can also enjoy free water sports and recreational activities!

-Grenada is somewhat of an untouched beauty in the Caribbean.
-This little island is perfect for a beach vacation getaway, free from the hoards of tourists and bustling crowds that plague other Caribbean islands.
+Grenada is a bit of an untouched beauty in the Caribbean.
+This little island is perfect for a beach vacation getaway, free from the hordes of tourists and bustling crowds that plague other Caribbean islands.
 The rainforest also offers a great escape into nature, while St. George’s (the capital) looks like a mini replica of the Italian Riviera.

 My Favorite Accommodations

-The Spice Island Beach Resort is an all-inclusive resort featuring 64 beachfront suites, many with private plunge pools, outdoor dining spaces, and gorgeous canopy beds.
+The Spice Island Beach Resort is an all-inclusive resort featuring 64 beachfront suites (many with private plunge pools), outdoor dining spaces, and gorgeous canopy beds.
 The resort offers an oceanfront swimming pool, a variety of activities from tennis to cycling, and a full day program for children from 3 to 12, leaving parents free to lounge at the spa or enjoy an afternoon tea or gourmet dining, accompanied by the resort’s collection of premium cocktails and house wines.
-Other perks include room service, free Wi-Fi, in-room mini bars, and a dedicated kids’ menu.
+Other perks include room service, free Wi-Fi, in-room mini bars, and a dedicated kids’ menu perfect for picky eaters.
 If you and your family are looking to explore the island without wrangling multiple reservations or battling with booking sites, island tours, scuba diving, and sailing charters can be arranged for an additional fee.

 Have you heard of Martinique?
 It’s technically part of France, but it’s in the Caribbean, giving you the perfect mixture of European charm and crystal-clear water.